florian/florian.github.io/_posts/2018-02-25-probabilistic-quantization.md

 ### Probabilistic Binarization

-*Probabilistic binarization*, or *quantization*, is one solution to this problem.
+*Probabilistic binarization*, or *quantization* {% include ref.html i=2 %}, is one solution to this problem.
 I found it to be very elegant, so I decided it would be worth writing a blog post about.
 Fundamentally, it removes a lot of information from individual updates which allows us to encode them using much fewer bits.
 Still, by taking into account